Your family will need to know what your last wishes are to make sure they become true,

 Whatever stage of life you’ve reached, a properly drafted Will is something you simply cannot afford to be without … EVERYONE must have a Will!
+Your family will need to know what your last wishes are.

 It is quite simply the ONLY way to ensure your wishes are followed in relation to what happens to your assets.